-- Rule 5 Children who live in the priority area and for whom it is their nearest Hertfordshire maintained school or academy that is non-faith, co-educational and non-partially selective.
-Note: Non-partially selective means that the school does not offer any places based on academic ability. - Rule 6 Children who live in the priority area who live nearest to the school. - Rule 7 Children living outside the priority area on the basis of distance, with those living nearest to the school given priority.
+Rule 5 Children who live in the priority area and for whom it is their nearest Hertfordshire maintained school or academy that is non-faith, co-educational and non-partially selective.
+Note: Non-partially selective means that the school does not offer any places based on academic ability.
+See notes above for further information.

+- Rule 6 Children who live in the priority area who live nearest to the school.
+See notes above for further information. - Rule 7 Children living outside the priority area on the basis of distance, with those living nearest to the school given priority.
+See notes above for further information.